-Travelers' Checks: Don't Leave Home with Them!
-Travelers' checks are not recommended, and are largely a vestigial thing of the past like your appendix or tailbone.
+Travellers' Checks: Leave Them at Home!
+Travellers' checks are not recommended, and are largely a vestigial thing of the past like your appendix or tailbone.
 They can be cashed at exchange stations, some hotels, and banks.
 But you may get a bad rate of exchange and-particularly at a bank-you may have to stand in line for an hour.
 We will not be able to make special trips to banks in the middle of the day to change checks for you.
-If you still want to bring travelers' checks, just realize that you may not be able to cash them.
+If you still want to bring travellers' checks, just realize that you may not be able to cash them.
 Think of them as emergency backup.